-NOTE: The GSS-1 sampling system does not require an external pneumatic supply when installed as in Figure 1.
+The GSSM4 sampling system does not require an external pneumatic supply (see Figure 1).
 This system uses the pipeline gas for the instrument pressure.
 By design, a unique self-purging system through the sample chamber area ensures a true representative sample with each sample cycle.